 Signage & LED Strip Lighting Factory Since 2011

-LED PCB Assembly: 3–5 Day Fast Prototyping
+LED PCB Assembly Services: 3–5 Day Fast Prototyping for Custom LED Projects

 3–5 day fast prototyping in LED PCB assembly refers to producing a functional, limited-quantity LED PCB sample within a compressed manufacturing window.
 It does not mean skipping steps or rushing incomplete designs.
 Turnaround speed depends on design readiness, confirmed component availability, and a clearly defined assembly scope.
 When these conditions align, accelerated prototype builds are achievable without changing the underlying manufacturing process.